luckyshot/mini/README.md

 - tries to follow PSR 1/2 coding guidelines
 - uses PDO for any database requests, comes with an additional PDO debug tool to emulate your SQL statements
 - commented code
+- Cross-Site Request Forgery protection
 - uses only native PHP code, so people don't have to learn a framework

+## About this fork

+This is a fork from the original <a href="https://github.com/panique/mini">panique/mini</a> instead of Pull Requests because it adds many features that escape the scope of the purpose of MINI (to be small).
+It includes basic User Authentication through Twitter Login as well as other features.
+Also, the code uses tabs instead of spaces and cleans up trailing white-space and line breaks.

 ## Forks of MINI

 ### TINY

 MINI has a smaller brother, named [TINY](https://github.com/panique/tiny).
 It's similar to MINI, but runs without mod_rewrite in nearly every environment.
 Not suitable for live sites, but nice for quick prototyping.

 ### MINI2

 MINI also has a bigger brother, named [MINI2](https://github.com/panique/mini2).
 It's even simpler, has been built using Slim and has nice features like SASS-compiling, Twig etc.

 ## Requirements

 - PHP 5.3.0+
 - MySQL
 - mod_rewrite activated (tutorials below, but there's also [TINY](https://github.com/panique/tiny), a mod_rewrite-less
 version of MINI)

 ## Installation (in Vagrant, 100% automatic)

 If you are using Vagrant for your development, then you can install MINI with one click (or one command on the command line) [[Vagrant doc](https://docs.vagrantup.com/v2/getting-started/provisioning.html)].
 MINI comes with a demo Vagrant-file (defines your Vagrant box) and a demo bootstrap.sh which automatically installs Apache, PHP, MySQL, PHPMyAdmin, git and Composer, sets a chosen password in MySQL and PHPMyadmin and even inside the application code, downloads the Composer-dependencies, activates mod_rewrite and edits the Apache settings, downloads the code from GitHub and runs the demo SQL statements (for demo data).
 This is 100% automatic, you'll end up after +/- 5 minutes with a fully running installation of MINI2 inside an Ubuntu 14.04 LTS Vagrant box.

 To do so, put `Vagrantfile` and `bootstrap.sh` from `_vagrant` inside a folder (and nothing else).
 Do `vagrant box add ubuntu/trusty64` to add Ubuntu 14.04 LTS ("Trusty Thar") 64bit to Vagrant (unless you already have it), then do `vagrant up` to run the box.
 When installation is finished you can directly use the fully installed demo app on `192.168.33.44`.
 As this just a quick demo environment the MySQL root password and the PHPMyAdmin root password are set to `12345678`, the project is installed in `/var/www/html/myproject`.
 You can change this for sure inside `bootstrap.sh`.

 ## Auto-Installation on Ubuntu 14.04 LTS (in 30 seconds)

 You can install MINI including Apache, MySQL, PHP and PHPMyAdmin, mod_rewrite, Composer, all necessary settings and even the passwords inside the configs file by simply downloading one file and executing it, the entire installation will run 100% automatically.
 Find the tutorial in this blog article:
 [Install MINI in 30 seconds inside Ubuntu 14.04 LTS](http://www.dev-metal.com/install-mini-30-seconds-inside-ubuntu-14-04-lts/)

 ## Installation